Cooking Oil Compliance for California Restaurants: The Complete 2026 Guide

 Used cooking oil theft costs California restaurants thousands annually.
 Learn why thieves target kitchen bins, what federal and state investigations have uncovered, and how locked containers and CDFA-licensed hauler programs stop it.

-Commercial kitchen cooking oil disposal for hotels, stadiums, ghost kitchens, and catering operators across Southern California.
-Volume thresholds, scheduling, compliance, and how to choose a restaurant-grade hauler for your specific venue type.
+Commercial cooking oil disposal by venue type: hotels, stadiums, ghost kitchens, catering, and multi-location chains.
+Volumes, scheduling, and how to pick a hauler.

-California FOG (fats, oils, grease) violations can cost a restaurant $1,000–$25,000 per incident.
-Here's what triggers them, how to avoid them, and what to do if you're cited.
+California FOG violations can cost a restaurant $1,000 to $25,000 per incident.
+Learn what triggers them, how to avoid fines, and what to do if you're cited.

 Used cooking oil pickup is free for most California restaurants.
 Learn why haulers collect your oil at no charge, how the economics work, and what to look for in a provider.